-Jie Deng, Ph.D., is an Associate Professor in the Department of Radiation Oncology’s Division of Medical Physics & Engineering.
+Jie Deng, Ph.D., is a Professor in the Department of Radiation Oncology’s Division of Medical Physics & Engineering.

 Prior to joining UT Southwestern, Dr. Deng was an Associate Professor of Diagnostic Radiology at Northwestern University and Rush University Medical Center.
 She is a certified magnetic resonance imaging (MRI) medical physicist by the American Board of Medical Physics.